psirenny/derby-page-transition/README.md

 Notes
 -----

-To ensure a smooth transition, the ending state of the page animating out should match the starting state of a page animating in.
+To ensure a smooth transition, the ending state of the page animating out should match the starting state of the page animating in.